Universal quantum control over Majorana zero modes: Theoretical framework

 \subsection{Braiding operations via UQC passage}

-In this subsection, we construct the braiding operations between arbitrary pair of three MZMs, i.e., $\gamma_{1,j}$ and $\gamma_{1,k}$, $j\ne k$, through a synthesis of the effective Hamiltonian~\cite{Jin2025Rydberg,James2007Effective} and UQC theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg} (see Appendix~\ref{UniPara} for details).
-In the regime where the mediator LD is under the largely detuned driving fields, the system dynamics is governed by the effective Hamiltonian~\cite{Jin2025Rydberg,James2007Effective} as
+In this subsection, we construct the braiding operations between an arbitrary pair in three MZMs, i.e., $\gamma_{1,j}$ and $\gamma_{1,k}$, $j\ne k$, through a synthesis of the effective Hamiltonian~\cite{Jin2025Rydberg,James2007Effective} and UQC theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg} (see Appendix~\ref{UniPara} for details).
+When the mediator LD is under the largely detuned driving fields, the system dynamics is governed by the effective Hamiltonian~\cite{Jin2025Rydberg,James2007Effective}